0xbassiouny1337/0xbassiouny1337/README.md

 📚 Here are some of the courses I have completed:

-EWPT (eLearnSecurity Web Application Penetration Testing) EJPT (eLearnSecurity Junior Penetration Tester)
+eWPT (eLearnSecurity Web Application Penetration Testing) eJPTv2 (eLearnSecurity Junior Penetration Tester) eWPTX (eLearnSecurity Web Exploitation Extreme) eCPPT
-CEH (Certified Ethical Hacker)
-Network+
-LINU101 (Linux Fundamentals)
-EWPTX (eLearnSecurity Web Exploitation Extreme)
+OSCP

 Feel free to explore my repositories to discover more about my projects and contributions!